Alusim0931/PokedexPMDM/README.md

 # PokedexPMDM
-Creating a Pokédex syep by step
+Creating a Pokédex step by step